asfoury/projmag/summaries/sprint2.md

 I add a checkbox to allow stutend to choose their favorite project.

 ## Luke
-I added search UI to the projects list activity and implemented the search function.
+I added a search UI to the projects list activity and implemented the search function.
+The time spent coding and debugging well exceeded the estimated 8 hours, because of a bug in the displaying of the project list, which was being redrawn each time a letter was typed.
+Next time, I will be more careful to write efficient code.

 ## Arnaud
 I added a cached version of the ProjectDatabase, then I use most of my times writting tests and modifying my code. (to change from temporary Project type, to new one).